Featuring: Rachelle Bussières and Courtney Sennish

 Bussières Artist Biography

-Rachelle Bussières (b.1986) received her MFA from the San Francisco Art Institute.
+Rachelle Bussières (b.1986, Quebec City, Canada) received her MFA from the San Francisco Art Institute in 2015.
 She is the recipient of the 2015 Graduate Fellowship Award from the Headlands Center for the Arts, California; and the Award for Excellence from the Canada Millennium Scholarship Foundation in 2008 and 2009.
 In 2015, she received an Honorable Mention for the Snider Prize from the Museum of Contemporary Photography in Chicago.
-In 2016, she had a solo exhibition at Robert Koch Gallery that was reviewed by Art Forum as a critics’ pick.
-Her work has been included in many group shows in San Francisco, Paris, New York, London, Bodo and Vienna.
-In 2017, she was an artist-in-residence at the Banff Centre and at the Vermont Studio Center where she was awarded grants for both residencies.
+Her work has recently been exhibited at the General French Consulate (San Francisco, CA), the Center for Fine Art Photography (Fort Collins, CO), Robert Koch Gallery (San Francisco, CA), Minnesota Street Project (San Francisco, CA), R/SF Projects (San Francisco, CA), Galerie l’Inlassable (Paris, FR), Headlands Center for the Arts (Sausalito, CA) and Present Company (New York, NY).
+In the last two years, she was awarded residencies at the Banff Centre in Alberta, the Vermont Studio Center and the SIM residency in Iceland.
 She is currently a Charter Resident at Minnesota Street Project in San Francisco.

 Sennish Artist Statement